 Calendar notes: On this date in 1900, the Firestone Tire & Rubber Co. was founded.
 In 1933, the Mickey Mouse Watch was introduced for the price of $2.75.
 In 1943, General George S. Patton verbally abused and slapped a private.
 Later, General Dwight D. Eisenhower ordered him to apologize for the incident.
 In 1966, comedian Lenny Bruce died of a morphine overdose.
 In 1977, after building and testing 25 units, Radio Shack issued a press release introducing its TRS-80 computer.
 Within weeks, the company had thousands of orders.
 In 1981, air traffic controllers with PATCO, the Professional Air Traffic Controllers Organization, went on strike.
 They were fired just as President Reagan had warned.
 In 1986, despite pouring rain, some 82,000 Brits watched the Chicago Bears whip the Dallas Cowboys 17 to 6 in the first All America Bowl in England.
-The fans seemed especially to enjoy 340-pound William 'The Refrigerator' Perry, and an unknown streaker who dashed across the field wearing only socks.
+The fans seemed especially to enjoy 340-pound William "The Refrigerator" Perry, and an unknown streaker who dashed across the field wearing only socks.
 In 1987, Def Leppard released their album Hysteria.
 In 2004, in New York, the Statue of Liberty re-opened to the public.
-The site had been closed since the attacks on September 11th of 2001.
+The site had been closed since the terrorist attacks on the U.S. on September 11th of 2001.

-|Morning Trivia: This film director, writer, producer, and actor is best known as the director of numerous horror films, particularly slasher films.
+|Morning Trivia: This film director, writer, producer, and actor is perhaps best known as the director of many horror films, particularly slasher films.
 He directed the famed A Nightmare on Elm Street, and he also co-wrote A Nightmare on Elm Street 3: Dream Warriors.
 He directed the entire Scream series featuring Ghostface.
 Some of his other films include, The Hills Have Eyes, The Last House on the Left, The Serpent and the Rainbow, The People Under the Stairs, Vampire in Brooklyn, Red Eye, and My Soul to Take.
 Who is he?|

-Birthdays: Retired judge -- he oversaw the OJ Simpson trial -- Lance Ito is 66; Eddie on The Munsters, actor Butch Patrick is 62; actress and comedian Victoria Jackson is 57; actress Mary-Louise Parker is 52; and actor Edward Furlong is 39.
+Birthdays: Retired judge -- he oversaw the OJ Simpson trial -- Lance Ito is 68; Eddie on The Munsters, actor Butch Patrick is 65; actress and comedian Victoria Jackson is 59; actress Mary-Louise Parker is 54; and actor Edward Furlong is 41.